-- They huddled around the campfire.
+We huddled around the campfire.

-- Students huddled over their desks.
+The students huddled over their desks.